 Get Trained to Help

 ASIST stands for Applied Suicide Intervention Skills Training.
 It is a two-day workshop for community members who want to feel more comfortable, confident and competent in helping to prevent the immediate risk of suicide.
 This training teaches people how to recognize anyone who may be at potential suicide risk, intervene with them and refer them to professional help.
-Several trainings are held throughout the year.
-The August training is full.
-The next training will take place on October 23-24, 2014.
-Check back for a flier and registration information.
-Check out this brochure or visit this website for even more information on ASIST.

 Adult Mental Health First Aid

 Adult Mental Health First Aid teaches a five-step action plan to offer initial help to people with the signs and symptoms of a mental illness or in a crisis, and connect them with the appropriate professional, peer, social or self-help care.
 Anyone over 18 can take the eight-hour Mental Health First Aid course — first responders, teachers, leaders of faith communities, human resources professionals and caring citizens.
-See the flier for more information.

 Youth Mental Health First Aid

 Youth Mental Health First Aid teaches a five-step action plan to offer initial help to young people showing signs of a mental illness or in a crisis, and connect them with the appropriate professional, peer, social, or self help care.
 Anyone over 18 can take the eight-hour Youth Mental Health First Aid course, but it is ideally designed for adults who work with young people ages 12-18 — teachers, coaches, leaders of faith communities, social workers and other caring citizens.
-See the flier for more information.